AntonioDehesa/tilop/README.md

 Started the Deep Learning section.
 The first videos where about Machine Learning basics, and concepts.
 During this section, i´ll be learning the use of Keras.

+## Day 46: March 24 2021
+### Today's progress:

+So, due to certain circumstances,i could not really continue during these few days.
+But, today i could continue with the Python CV course.
+It is going great, im really liking the AI section.

 <!---
 ## Day x
 ### Today's progress: